Complete Guide to Credit Report Disputes

 Why dispute items on a credit report?

-Businesses use the information in credit reports to decide whether to do things such as:
+Lenders use the information in credit reports to determine your creditworthiness and inform their lending decisions, like whether to

 • Rent you a house